petrj/GPX-Trip-Recoder/README.md

 # GPX-Trip-Recoder

-Simple Android application for recording location to GPX
+Simple Android Xamarin application for recording location to GPX